isomerpages/tp-virtualcampus/_explore/be-entertained/national-day-celebrations-2021.md

 ---
 <h3><a id="vote"></a>Vote for Your Favourite National Day Song!</h3>

 Here's a little fun thing to do as we gear up to celebrate National Day!

 For this year's Temasek Polytechnic's National Day Celebrations Online Concert 2021, we have started a poll to choose your favourite National Day song!

-Pick your most loved song and the top 4 songs voted will be played 'LIVE' during the concert on 5th August at 8pm.
-Start VOTING now!
+Pick your most loved song and the top 4 songs voted will be played 'LIVE' during the concert on 5 August at 8pm.

+**Start VOTING now!**

 ![VoteYourFavouriteSong](/images/BeEntertained-NDC-QRvote.png)